christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### Introduction

-Drones are small quadrotor helicopters, often extremely small and capable to be carried around by hand.
+Drones are wireless-controlled air vehicles, from quadrotor helicopters to giant weapon systems.

+They are a very recent development in warfare, used by all sides for reconnaissance, deployment of weapons or other purposes.

 ##### Gameplay

+Due to the scale at which H.E.A.T takes place, large autonomous systems like the Heron drone are a tad to ambitious for the time being.
+In this chapter we cover small quadrocopter drones, as used for example by irregular forces in Afghanistan or more recently Karabach/Ukraine.

 Drones are steered by an operator who has a wireless connection to the device.
-As soon as either the drone or the operator is lost, the DOT is considered destroyed.  <mark> **TODO**
+As soon as either the drone or the operator is lost, the DOT is considered destroyed.
+In any given round either the operator or his drone acts, just like a spotter and artillery.

 The UAV uses the same damage value as its team.
+They always deploy grounded with the operator, except if the scenario rules state otherwise.

 ###### Default unit costs